pranjali-pathre/Hack-a-Solution/README.md

 The details can be updated by the Registrant so that patients can have knowledge of current status of the services provided.

-In order to run the project, the following set up is needed
+## Instructions to run the project
-1. MongoDB should be installed on user's system.
+* MongoDB should be installed on user's system.
 The following link can be followed for installing MongoDB: https://docs.mongodb.com/manual/installation/

-2. Nodejs should be installed on the user's system.
+* Nodejs should be installed on the user's system.
 This link can be refered to install nodejs https://nodejs.org/en/download/

-3. Follow the command sequence to run the project:
+* Follow the command sequence to run the project:
-a.
-Start the MongoDB server
+1. Start the MongoDB server
-b. npm init
+2. npm init
-c. install required dependencies according to package.json
+3. Install required dependencies according to package.json
-d. node app.js
+4. node app.js
-e.
-In the web browser open localhost:9000
+5. In the web browser open localhost:9000